📌 This Is Real Life Insurance — Not a Scheme

 Here’s What to Expect During a No-Exam, Instant-Decision Application

 Every legitimate life insurance company — whether you apply directly through an agent or via an automated platform like Ethos or Instabrain — requires your Social Security number, date of birth, and basic health information.
 This is standard procedure under federal and state law, and it ensures your coverage is valid and your beneficiaries are protected.
-Think of it like opening a bank account — the company must verify your identity before providing their financial services.
+Think of it like opening a bank account — the bank or insurance company must verify your identity before providing their financial services.

 Stopping the application or withholding information won’t make you safer.
 It will simply put you in a position where you may not be able to obtain the life insurance policy you would like to have.
 The only exceptions are guaranteed-issue whole life policies, which are limited benefit policies for the first 2 years.

-Take a deep breath and keep moving forward.
+If you can accept these requirements, keep moving forward.
 This page explains what is standard, why it is required, and how it protects you — so you can complete your application with confidence and clarity.

 📌 Identity Verification Is Mandatory

 All life insurance companies must confirm your identity using your Social Security number, full legal name, date of birth, and contact info.
 This is non-negotiable and protects both you and your beneficiaries.
-Guaranteed-issue policies still require this verification.

 This process complies with federal law, including the U.S. Patriot Act, and is identical in purpose to any in-person application with a licensed agent.
 It ensures your benefits are correctly paid and reach your chosen beneficiaries promptly upon passing away.